-When a special stage is interrupted or stopped for any reason, each crew affected will be allocated a time which is judged the fairest.
+When a special stage is interrupted or stopped for any reason, each crew affected will be allocated by the clerk of the course a time which is judged the fairest.
 However, no crew which is solely or jointly responsible for stopping a stage may benefit from this measure.